Cont:

 All coaches do not have to be psychologists and nor are psychologists trained or necessarily suitable to become a coach.

-Organizational coaching, is not the place for psychologists who do not have passion and respect and understanding for business and organizations and, a first-hand understanding of
+Organizational coaching, is not the place for psychologists who do not have passion and respect and understanding for business and organizations and, a first-hand understanding of the demands of the leadership roles from first-line supervision to middle management to the top executive.

 However, coaching is all about achieving behavioral change and change is a psychological process.
 A successful, professional, ethical coach has to understand, be confident and competent in the psychological aspects of coaching and a master in the use of a range of behavioral change techniques and validated psychological-based tools that bring about genuine, lasting, measurable results.
 To do so requires personalized training, supervision and mentoring by an appropriately qualified trainer (preferably an individual who is a university credentialed educator, licensed clinician/experienced psychologist and an experienced coaching practitioner).